Thomson, Singapore

-Thomson is a relatively narrow area stretching from Novena in the Central Region of Singapore up north till Sembawang.
-The area is mainly located within the central catchment area where some of Singapore's reservoirs are located, including MacRitchie Reservoir, Upper Peirce Reservoir and Lower Peirce Reservoir.
+Thomson is a subzone within the planning area of Bishan, Singapore.
+The area is located close to the Central Water Catchment where some of Singapore's reservoirs are located, including MacRitchie Reservoir, Upper Peirce Reservoir and Lower Peirce Reservoir.

 Etymology

 Thomson was named after its namesake road, Thomson Road.
-Previously known as Seletar Road, this road was subsequently renamed "Thomson Road" named after John Turnbull Thomson, a government surveyor who also helped to lay this road.
+Previously known as Seletar Road, this road was subsequently renamed "Thomson Road" during British colonial rule, named after John Turnbull Thomson, a British government surveyor who also helped to lay this road.

 Housing

 The convenient location, due as its proximity and the ease of access to the Central Area, popular schools, parks and other parts of Singapore; combined with an aesthetic environment that is near forest and reservoirs tends to make property prices in the area significantly higher than other parts of Singapore.
 Due to this fact, a large number of condominiums can be found in Thomson as well.
 These include the likes of Meadows@Peirce, Thomson Grove, Lattice One, Adana@Thomson, Peirce View, Flame Tree Park and Thomson Grand.
 Private housing makes up the bulk of the housing in Thomson with a modicum of HDB flats and shophouses.
 The low rise housing in the area is notable and this stretches from MacRitchie Reservoir to the Peirce Reservoirs, consisting of neighbourhoods like the Thomson Ridge area, the Little Canada area and Venus drive, and goes up to Jalan Rebana and passing through the junction of Ang Mo Kio towards Seraya Crescent, Nemesu Avenue, Casuarina Road and Jalan Leban, arching at the Thomson Hills and Happy Park areas and culminating at the Teacher's Estate which lies along Yio Chu Kang road.